stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.

 First create a top-level directory with a short, generic name like *code*.
+By default Go uses a directory called *go*, but you can change that when you set up a Go installation.

 In this directory, create an *src* sub-directory.
 For each repository host, create a subdirectory in *src* that matches your username.
 Check out projects in the directory.
 The final directory structure looks like this:

     code/
       src/